- Fertility & Reproductive Systems

-Depo Provera is a form of birth control that is injected into the body once every 3 months and is a hormone injection.
-The way it works is to basically trick the body into thinking its pregnant already.
+Depo Provera is a form of birth control that consists of a hormone injection once every three months.
+The way it works is by basically tricking the body into thinking it's pregnant already.

-Depo stops the ovaries from releasing eggs as well as causing the cervical mucus to thicken and the uterine lining change so as to make it harder for sperm to enter or survive in the uterus.
+Depo stops the ovaries from releasing eggs as well as causes the cervical mucus to thicken and the uterine lining to change so as to make it harder for sperm to enter or survive in the uterus.
 All of these changes prevent fertilisation.

 Coming Off Depo Provera

-I was advised (all those years ago) that should I ever decide I wanted to have a baby it could take awhile to happen after discontinuing the injections.
-I was told that it could take up to 2 years for my period and fertility to return to normal.
+I was advised (all those years ago) that should I ever decide I wanted to have a baby, it could take a while to happen after discontinuing the injections.
+I was told that it could take up to two years for my period and fertility to return to normal.

 I have to say it took about half a year longer then that!
 I have only just had my first period in a decade.
-It is not my norm either.
-I had quite a few weeks of on and off spotting before having what could be called a true period of any description.
+It was not quite normal either.
+I had quite a few weeks of on-and-off spotting before having what could be called a true period of any description.
 I had had weeks of spotting on and off about 6 months after initially coming off the injection but it was typically more off then on.

 I don't regret going on this form of birth control.
 The side effects for me proved very positive and to be honest I am a little scared of the complete return to my 'normal' periods.
 I am also worried that I may find it takes a long time still to become pregnant.

-When the two year mark had passed and the only change in my body was tender and painful nipples I started reading what I could find of other peoples experiences with coming off the injection.
+When the two-year mark had passed and the only change in my body was tender and painful nipples, I started reading what I could find of other people's experiences with coming off the injection.
 I found a few stories of women afraid that they had been made infertile.
-The stories ranged from after 2 years (the maximum length of time medically advised for a return to fertility) no period and no pregnancy to pregnancies ending in upsetting miscarriages.
+The stories ranged from two years (the maximum length of time medically advised for a return to fertility) of no period and no pregnancy to pregnancies ending in upsetting miscarriages.

-I cannot speak on real medical grounds, I have used the medication but am no doctor or scientist.
+I cannot speak on the basis of medical knowledge as I have used the medication but am no doctor or scientist.
 I do hope that those in charge of investigating all side effects of medicines are able to expand on the knowledge and understanding of this medication.
-I am going from memory but I do remember a story of pre mature menopause after coming off depo provera that the individual believed to be responsible for it.
-It does seem from my experience that this could well be possible, my body is certainly producing results beyond what I was advised could happen when I decided to start on the injection.

-I am not giving up hope that I may well find myself with child (and healthy, normal etc.) now that I have had a period much heavier then spotting (tho not as bad as I used to be able to get).
-In 10 years a lot can happen to a person and I have gone from thinking I should not have a kid (barely being able to take care of myself let alone a baby) to being married and confident that I could provide a loving and happy home to a child.
+I am not giving up hope that I may well find myself with a healthy, normal child now that I have had a period much heavier then spotting (though not as bad as I used to be able to get).
+In 10 years, a lot can happen to a person and I have gone from thinking I should not have a kid (barely being able to take care of myself let alone a baby) to being married and confident that I could provide a loving and happy home to a child.

-I guess my final thoughts are that if this medication has had such an effect on my body as to reduce my fertility permanently (making pregnancy very difficult) it would be upsetting as the medical advice does not extend to permanent decrease in fertility.
-On the other hand, when I started on depo provera I did not want to have a baby and probably would have made the same choice if I had had that as a bit of advice.
-Life is full of choices and once made our choices are our responsibility.
-Perhaps if this article is read by someone who would be more careful in making their birth control choice they will decide to investigate further and feel they have made a more informed decision then I feel I made.
+I guess my final thoughts are that if this medication has had such an effect on my body as to reduce my fertility permanently (making pregnancy very difficult) it would be upsetting as the medical advice did not alert me to this possibility.
+On the other hand, when I started on Depo Provera, I did not want to have a baby and probably would have made the same choice even if it reduced my chance of ever getting pregnant.